 This will let you know if someone is near the doorbell but doesn't actually press it -you can designate the active area using the app.

-The Nest Hello Doorbell, although expensive, has a field of view and picture quality that are miles better than many other offerings on the market.
+This Nest compatible Doorbell, has a field of view and picture quality that are miles better than many other offerings on the market.

 The doorbell is powered through your existing doorbell wiring, and the installation could be confusing to nontechie people, so a professional may be required.

 Adjustable Angle Wall Mount is designed especially for Nest Hello Video Doorbell.
 It is made of rust-resistant and weatherproof materials that can withstand varying weather conditions over time.